The “How to”: Selling a House in Probate In Broward County

 Sale

-This is the step where the answer to “Selling a house in probate in Florida FL?” begins to become a reality.
+This is the step where the answer to “Selling a house in probate in Broward County, FL?” begins to become a reality.
 And you’ll start by having your agent list the house on a multiple listing service so that buyers will know it’s a probate sale.

 An interested buyer makes an offer along with a 10% deposit, an offer which you can accept or reject.
 If you do accept it, the offer is then subject to court confirmation.
 You must submit the offer through your probate attorney to the court for confirmation.
 If everyone is in agreement, then a date is set for the sale to be finalized in court.